 She has worked as a resource planner, journalist, educator and as a natural resource interpretive writer.
 She has served as executive director for two nonprofits, and consultant on numerous environmental and cultural projects.

 Her love of the land and respect for the food, fiber and medicinal value of native plants has been a guiding force in her life.
 She is a traditional fiber artist working primarily with native plant fibers and dyes.
 She has developed an intimate and comprehensive understanding of her land, its ecosystems and cycles, and how these things relate to the unique “medicine of place”.

 Her non traditional academic education includes degrees in sociology and religion from Florida State University.
 Graduate studies in urban and regional planning at FSU, and cultural sustainability at Goucher College in Baltimore MD.

-Susan’s 2017 Florida Herbal Conference classes:
+Susan’s 2020 Florida Herbal Conference classes include:

 The Importance of Southeastern Mushrooms in Maintaining and Restoring Health

 This class will approach the use of mushrooms from a traditional southeastern perspective on their value as nutrition and spiritual allies in the maintenance and restoration of all aspects of personal and community healthy systems.
 We will look at which mushrooms have been central to our food systems and ceremonies and how they are identified, collected prepared and consumed by individuals, families and communities.
 We will also look at the stories and traditions that have evolved around fungi and how they have been passed down to serve us as a community today.
 Topics such as anti-inflammatory properties, support for asthma, anti-oxidants and longevity relationships, anti-tumor properties antimicrobial activity and general contributions to stamina and peaceful wellbeing will be addressed.

 Creating Balance with Traditional Food, Fibers and Medicine